 Olivia interrupted, her voice cutting through a growing tension.
 “Of course, we’re not selling.
 Theodore has wanted to follow in his father’s footsteps since he was a young child.
 Within a few weeks, he will assume leadership with his new partners’ guidance expected from time to time.”

-Ira looked quickly at Teddy, whose face held a grim expression, as if he’d grew discontented in the conversation.
+Teddy’s grim expression, as if he’d grew discontented in the conversation, captured Ira’s attention.

-Sarah, upon noticing her husband hadn’t responded, said, “I reckon y’all need a lil’ time to figure this out.”
+Sarah, upon noticing her husband hadn’t responded, chimed in.
+“I reckon y’all need a lil’ time to figure this out.”
 She bristled with a nervous energy, her pallor suddenly a blueish green.

 Teddy nodded in agreement.
 “Yes, we’ll address it soon.
 No need to get into those details.
 Move along, please.”

-Sarah looked back at Zach, locking eyes together, and quickly forced hers anywhere else but in his direction.
-She reached her hand to Teddy’s shoulder, resulting in his entire upper body flinching upon contact.
+Sarah and Zach locked eyes; she reached her hand to Teddy’s shoulder, resulting in his entire upper body flinching upon contact.

 Zach rubbed his hand across his stomach as a nerve in his left forearm sharply twitched, waking the vines crawling on his skin.
 He stood to pour a second brandy, shaking his head the entire time he walked over to the sideboard.

-Olivia said, “Do you need another one right now, Zachary?
+Olivia cleared her throat.
+“Do you need another one right now, Zachary?
 It’s not even noon.”

-Olivia looked back at Ira.
+Olivia summoned Ira’s attention.
 “Do you have anything else we need to discuss right now?
 Or should we take a few days regarding next steps and reconvene as a family at the end of the week?”

 Caleb jumped up, his voice cracked as he spoke.
 “Mom, I need to get back to Maine soon.
 I can’t stay through the end of the week.”